maxfrerichs/t3-prometheus-client/README.md

 * Add "your-site.com/metrics" to your prometheus config
 * Have fun!

+# Known issues
+We cannot use StatusRegistry directly.

 ## TODO:
 * Add some auth-key based authentication to /metrics endpoint (if someone needs to access metrics from outside)
 * Add support for other metric types (maybe).